centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 ### Simulate the loss of the secondary node

-To simulate a network crash that would isolate the secondary node, you can use `iptables` to disrupt traffic to the secondary node.
+To simulate a network failure that would isolate the secondary node, you can use `iptables` to disrupt traffic to the secondary node.
 The secondary node will be completely excluded from the cluster.
 The primary node keeps the majority with the QDevice.

 #### Processing